Teaching a Dyslexic Reader

 The first thing that is most important in educating your Dyslexic children or students is to allow them to be Dyslexic.
 Don’t stop gaining how they perceive and discipline them for the way that they are seeing the letters.
 This means that you need to allow them to draw a backwards e and realize that to begin that is a huge improvement and that they have successfully recognized the uniqueness of that letter.

-Teaching a Dyslexic is not trying to train them not to be Dyslexic.
+Teaching a Dyslexic Reader is not trying to train them not to be Dyslexic.
 It is very important not to stop all the Dyslexia characters from being written.
 In time the Dyslexic student will continue to learn to differentiate the letters.

-When we are teaching a Dyslexic, if we stop the Dyslexic child from writing an upside down e when the truth is that they know how to read the upside down e as a unique character in the alphabet then we hinder their learning.
+When we are teaching a Dyslexic Reader, if we stop the Dyslexic child from writing an upside-down e when the truth is that they know how to read the upside-down e as a unique character in the alphabet then we hinder their learning.
 We can approach the teaching of reading and writing in separate orders.

 We need to choose as parents to accept our children as they are and with the learning capacities that they actually possess.
-When we are teaching a Dyslexic we must remember that they are often more brilliant and ‘full of ideas’ than we are.
-Children can be brilliant in many areas but their initial writing assignments may look different due to the perspectives that they see the letters.
+When we are teaching a Dyslexic Reader, we must remember that they are often more brilliant and ‘full of ideas’ than we are.
+Children can be brilliant in many areas, but their initial writing assignments may look different due to the perspectives that they see the letters.

-If you care about your students or your own child and their ability to read you need to allow them to learn by making the mistakes in writing that will allow you to be able to assess which type of Dyslexia and perceptions that the child is seeing under.
+If you care about your students or your own child and their ability to read, you need to allow them to learn by making the mistakes in writing that will allow you to be able to assess which type of Dyslexia and perceptions that the child is seeing under.
 It is an incredible skill to be able to reverse image anything visually and if you are able to see which way the child reverse images visually you will be able to pick the proper fonts that will be able to help the child better know how to read.

-When teaching the alphabet it is important to accept how the child writes and learn with them in progression, rather then correction.
+When teaching the alphabet, it is important to accept how the child writes and learn with them in progression, rather than correction.
 Progression rather than Correction will lead the student to a better acceptance of who they are and how they perceive things.

 It is an out of the box thinking teachers trick to allow the students to learn more at their own pace when writing the alphabet inverted but it is a sensitive teachers trick.
 The expression that it gifts the child in being more comfortable with how they actually see is a wonderful thing.
 It allows the child to see they are accepted and still keeps them learning to be able to improve themselves.

-If we spend all our time fretting over the reality that the child is dyslexic trying to correct each test result when they are drawing upside down or simply rotated e’s and other alphabetical letters then we are wasting our own time.
+If we spend all our time fretting over the reality that the child is dyslexic trying to correct each test result when they are drawing upside down or simply rotated e’s and other alphabetical letters, then we are wasting our own time.
 Allow the alphabet to be what the alphabet is with the child and look at further solutions.